JianlingWANG2021/SGSST/README.md

 mv gaussian-splatting-d9fad7b3450bf4bd29316315032d57157e23a515  SGSST
 ```

-We have used the style transfer loss from "SPST: Scaling Paiting Style Transfer" which should be cloned within the SGSST folder
+We have used the style transfer loss from [SPST: Scaling Paiting Style Transfer](https://github.com/bgalerne/scaling_painting_style_transfer) which should be cloned within the SGSST folder

 ```shell
 cd SGSST